nimbleapproach/Accessability-Scanning-Tool/docs/PROJECT_OVERVIEW.md

 *   **`WebServer`:** Express.js web server with Socket.IO providing RESTful API endpoints, real-time progress tracking, and serving the web interface.
 *   **`WorkflowOrchestrator`:** The central component that coordinates the entire accessibility testing process.
 It manages test runners, violation processors, report generators, and cleanup operations.
+*   **`Component System`:** Shared TypeScript components (Header, ScanOptions, ProgressSection, ResultsSection, ErrorSection, Footer, WebInterface) used by both web interface and Storybook for consistent UI and testing.
 *   **Test Runners (`AxeTestRunner`, `Pa11yTestRunner`):** Execute accessibility tests using their respective tools and collect the results.
 *   **`ViolationProcessor`:** Processes raw violation data from the test runners, normalises it, and enriches it with additional information like screenshots and remediation advice.
 *   **`PageAnalyzer`:** Analyses the structure and content of a web page to provide context for the accessibility report.